department-of-veterans-affairs/next-build/READMEs/layout-rollout.md

 Adding a new feature flag is a CMS code change.
 The list of feature flags is maintained in the repo at [config/sync/feature_toggle.features.yml](https://github.com/department-of-veterans-affairs/va.gov-cms/blob/main/config/sync/feature_toggle.features.yml).
 Adding a new flag is as simple as adding a new item under `features:`.

 ### Using feature flags in code

+In order to help understand how the feature flags work, there is [a set of testing steps that shows how feature flags should function in code](#local-testing-of-feature-flags) at the end of this readme.

 #### Next Build